 »What is Vault?

-HashiCorp Vault is an identity-based secrets and encryption management system.
-A secret is anything that you want to tightly control access to, such as API encryption keys, passwords, and certificates.
+Vault is an identity-based secrets and encryption management system.
+A secret is anything that you want to tightly control access to, such as API encryption keys, passwords, or certificates.
 Vault provides encryption services that are gated by authentication and authorization methods.
 Using Vault’s UI, CLI, or HTTP API, access to secrets and other sensitive data can be securely stored and managed, tightly controlled (restricted), and auditable.

 A modern system requires access to a multitude of secrets, including database credentials, API keys for external services, credentials for service-oriented architecture communication, etc. It can be difficult to understand who is accessing which secrets, especially since this can be platform-specific.
 Adding on key rolling, secure storage, and detailed audit logs is almost impossible without a custom solution.
 This is where Vault steps in.

 Vault validates and authorizes clients (users, machines, apps) before providing them access to secrets or stored sensitive data.

 Vault works primarily with tokens and a token is associated to the client's policy.
 Each policy is path-based and policy rules contrains the actions and accessibility to the paths for each client.
 With Vault, you can create tokens manually and assign them to your clients, or the clients can log in and obtain a token.
 The illustration below displays Vault's core workflow.

 The core Vault workflow consists of four stages: